 Innocent - Commemorative Booklet 2010

 The Trust produced this booklet as a commemorative gesture for the families and the wounded of Bloody Sunday.
 It captures the reactions and speeches given by relatives, politicians and the British prime minister following the publication of the Report of the Bloody Sunday Inquiry.

 Principal Conclusions of the Report of Bloody Sunday Inquiry

 Lord Saville's ten volume report arising from The Bloody Sunday Inquiry was condensed into a smaller report - 'Principal Conclusions and Overall Summary of the Bloody Sunday Inquiry' - which we have reproduced here with permission from TSO, London.

 Gerald Donaghey - The Truth About the Planting of Nail Bombs on Bloody Sunday

-In 2012, the Trust and Pat Finucane Centre published a vital report into the case of 17 year old Gerald Donaghey, the only person who was not fully exonerated by the Report of the Bloody Sunday Inquiry.
-The Donaghey family later presented this report to the European Parliament in Brussels.
+In 2012, the Trust and Pat Finucane Centre published a report into the case of 17 year old Gerald Donaghey, the only person not fully exonerated by the Report of the Bloody Sunday Inquiry.
+The Donaghey family later presented this report to the European Parliament.